 Hiking & Mountain Biking

 There are a TON of ski runs in Park City.
 In fact, almost everywhere you look you’re able to see chair lifts going up at every angle.
 During the summer, some of these ski runs are available for mountain biking and hiking.
 There are trails and paths everywhere for all skill levels.
 Be aware of the altitude – Park City’s base is 7000 feet – so don’t try something too strenuous if you’re not accustomed to the altitude.
-There are way too many trails and areas for me to even begin scratching the surface.
+There are way too many trails and areas for me to even begin scratching the surface of where the best hikes are.
 Instead, I suggest you search Google for “Park City hiking trails” or “Park City mountain biking”.
 There are many places you can rent bikes from as well, so don’t worry about trying to bring your own.

 Utah Olympic Park